 What are the best specs for a Mac that’s going to be used for programming?
 We’ll look at RAM, CPU and storage below.

 When it comes to programming, memory is key.
 Xcode uses a lot of memory and if you use any other apps, such as Photoshop, you’re machine will soon be struggling if you have insufficient RAM.

-You will need 8GB RAM at the minimum - so that rules out any older generations of Macs that ship with 4GB RAM.
-In fact, if you are buying a new Mac then we’d recommend that you choose 16GB RAM as a build-to-order option to future proof your purchase.
+You will need 8GB RAM at the minimum - so that rules out any older generations of Macs that shipped with 4GB RAM - it's unlikley that they would support the newest version of Xcode anyway.
+However, if you are buying a new Mac then we’d recommend that you choose 16GB RAM as a build-to-order option to future proof your purchase.

 The processor inside the Mac is an important factor to consider if you are choosing between different generations of Macs.
 While you don’t need the fastest processor available for programming, you do want to make sure that you are getting the best processor for your money, especially if you are considering an older, secondhand or refurbished Mac.

 Don’t assume that all the Macs currently being sold by Apple have the same generation of processor inside them.
-Some Macs were updated in 2019, others in 2018, but there are a few that haven't been updated since 2017 or earlier.
+Some Macs were updated in 2019, others in 2018, but there are a few that haven't been updated since 2017.
 A processor from an older generation may have an impressive looking GHz, but a newer processor with fewer GHz could actually be faster.